La Fortuna - soprano

 Seneca / Littore - bass

-This is a perfect opera for younger singers, it's instantly employable, performed throughout Germany and the opera offers the opportunity for singers to take full advantage of all aspects of the program.
+This is a perfect opera for younger singers, it's instantly employable, performed throughout Germany, and the opera offers a fine balance of all aspects of the program.

 Two versions of the musical score of L'incoronazione exist, both from the 1650s.
 The first was rediscovered in Venice in 1888, the second in Naples in 1930.
 The Naples score is linked to the revival of the opera in that city in 1651.
 Both scores contain essentially the same music, though each differs from the printed libretto and has unique additions and omissions.
 In each score the vocal lines are shown with basso continuo accompaniment; the instrumental sections are written in three parts in the Venice score, four parts in the Naples version, without in either case specifying the instruments.
 The work helped to redefine the boundaries of theatrical music and established Monteverdi as the leading musical dramatist of his time.